SanyaGubrani/HR-Attrition-Analysis-Dashboard/README.md

 ## Dataset

-The dataset, sourced from Kaggle, IBM HR Analytics Employee Attrition & Performance, includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.
+The dataset used in this analysis is sourced from Kaggle.
+You can access the dataset [here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).
+It includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.

 ## Steps Undertaken